colonyos/documentation/content/colonies-cli.rst

     ColonyName=dev ExecutorName=my_executor

-Reject an Executor
+Reject an executor
 ------------------
-The following command will reject an Executor and prevent it from taking part of process brokering:
+The following command will reject an executor and prevent it from taking part of process brokering:

 .. code-block:: console